rommapp/grout/README.md

 **Download Timeout** – How long Grout waits for a single ROM to download before giving up.
 Useful for large files or slow connections.
 Options range from 15 to 120 minutes.

+**Language** -- Grout is localized!
+If you notice an issue with a translation or want to help by translating please let us know!

 **Log Level** – Set to Debug if you're troubleshooting issues and want detailed logs.
 Otherwise, Error is fine.

 Use left/right to cycle through options.
 Press Start to save your changes, or B to cancel.